 Why haven’t mobility devices always been covered?

-We listen to our customers and meet policyholder needs better than anyone else in the industry.
-It was only recently that mobility devices became a veterinary standard of care, and once we understood that, we immediately put plans into motion to include this treatment option in our core policy.
+We listen to our customers and meet policyholder needs better than anyone else in the pet insurance industry.
+It was only recently that mobility devices became a veterinary standard of care, and once we understood that, we immediately considered how to include this treatment option in our core policy.